printfoo/nlp-interpretability/README.md

 What is interpretability?

-[The Mythos of Model Interpretability](http://www.zacklipton.com/media/papers/mythos_model_interpretability_lipton2016.pdf) (Zachary C. Lipton, 2016) divided the properties of interpretable models into two categories.
+[The Mythos of Model Interpretability](http://www.zacklipton.com/media/papers/mythos_model_interpretability_lipton2016.pdf) (Lipton, 2016) divided the properties of interpretable models into two categories.

-***Transparency***, or *how does the model work*, the opposite of *opacity* or *black-box-ness*, is the 1st category.
+***Transparency***, or *how does the model work*, the opposite of *opacity* or *blackboxness*, is the 1st category.
 It can be considered at three levels:
 - At the level of the entire model, *simulatability* asks the model as a whole to be understandable by a person at once, e.g., very simple linear models or decision trees.
 - At the level of individual components, *decomposability* or *intelligibility* asks each part of the model admits an intuitive explanation, e.g., parameters of a linear model represent associations between each feature and the label.
 - At the level of the training algorithm, *algorithmic transparency* asks for understanding the learning process itself, e.g., provable convergence of linear models.